This fact sheet covers England & Wales. We also have a version for Scotland if you need it.

 European Union (EU) nationals

-This is not a full list of why you might be eligible for assistance in the UK.
-Contact Shelter for more information, see Useful contacts at the end of this fact sheet.
+If you are unsure whether you are eligible for help, contact Shelter for more information.
+See Useful contacts at the end of this fact sheet.

 Seek specialist advice